guettli/programming-guidelines/README.md

 This is the way to avoid flaky tests:

 * Keep your test simple.
-Try to write stateless methods which receive one few input.
+Try to write stateless methods which receive only few input.
 * keep the environment simple.
 If you can avoid Selenium, then avoid it.
 This will save you time.
 * Avoid shared ressources.
 Tests should have their on database, their own cache, ...
 * ...

 ### Hermetic Testing

-This blog from [Google Testing Blog "Hermetic Servers"](https://testing.googleblog.com/2012/10/hermetic-servers.html) explains it in depth: End-to-End tests are fastesr and less flaky if the run a single server (maybe via localhost).
+This blog from [Google Testing Blog "Hermetic Servers"](https://testing.googleblog.com/2012/10/hermetic-servers.html) explains it in depth:
+End-to-End tests are faster and less flaky if they run on localhost and don't need other ressources.

 ### Unit-Tests may use the ORM.